Graduate Student Presentations:

 Location: Volen 201

-This is a one-time offering taught by Professor Stephanie Wasserman, and this course will earn an advanced seminar credit towards a psych degree.
+There will be a new course in Spring 2015.
+This is a special one-time offering taught by our own Sarah Lupis!
+The course will earn an advanced seminar credit towards a psych degree.

 Professor Joseph Cunningham email@example.com is the Undergraduate Advising Head (UAH).
 His office is located in Brown 317 and his new office hours will be Tuesdays 1-3pm and Thursdays 8-10am.